ugorji/go-common/printf/README.md

 # go-common/printf

-This repository contains the `go-common/printf` library (or command).
+This repository contains the `go-common/printf` library.

 To install: